PatrickMalolepszy/Delivery-System/use-cases.md

 ### Brief Format
-Transport vehicle from a supplier arrives at company location.
-A warehouse manager / receiver verifies the number of items expected to be received, and the cargo is unloaded.
+Transport vehicle from a supplier arrives at the company's location.
+A warehouse manager/receiver verifies the number of items expected to be received, and the cargo is unloaded.
 Inventory counts are updated for received items, and confirmation of successful delivery is recorded.
 Deliveries expecting cargo from this shipment are made aware of new stock totals.

 ### Casual Format
 *Main Success Scenario*: A supplier's transport vehicle arrives at the company location.
 A warehouse manager checks the delivery, confirming that every item expected to be received by the software has been delivered.
 Cargo is unloaded, delivery is recorded as being successful.
 The updated inventory counts make the system aware of new stock to be filled in pending orders.

 *Alternate Scenarios:*

-If the manager determines that the delivery is missing expected items or is short in quantity, the cargo is unloaded anyways, however the software records only the actual amount received into inventory.
+If the manager determines that the delivery is missing expected items or is short in quantity, the cargo is unloaded anyways, however, the software records only the actual amount received into inventory.
 A note or flag is set in the system to denote the shortage in expected inventory.

 If the manager determines that the delivery contains extra items or its quantity is in excess, then all